Lueezyy/cosc-2436/README.md

 # COSC 2436

-All my work for Programming 3
+My folder of classwork for COSC 2436 Programming Fundamentals Course